MaEmiliaLuduena/MaEmiliaLuduena/README.md

 👩🏻‍💻 Computer Systems Analyst | Front-End Developer

-<br> My name is María Emilia Ludueña, and I am 30 years old.
+<br> My name is María Emilia Ludueña.

 <br> I consider myself a responsible, organized, and methodical person.
 With great desire and expectations of inserting myself in the IT area.